nemonik/hands-on-DevOps/readme.md

 You'll now clone the new `helloworld-web` GitLab hosted repo as you did prior for the `helloworld` project.

-If you do not already have a shell open on `development` vagrant, on your host in a shell at the root of the class project enter the following
+If you don't already have a shell open on `development` vagrant, on your host in a shell at the root of the class project enter the following

 ```bash
 vagrant ssh development